-Christopher Bayh is an associate in Barnes & Thornburg LLP’s Indianapolis office and a member of the firm’s Litigation Department.
+Christopher Bayh is an associate in Barnes & Thornburg LLP’s Indianapolis and Washington, D.C., offices and a member of the firm’s Litigation Department.
 Mr. Bayh focuses his practice in commercial litigation, appellate litigation, and white collar investigations and defense.
 His experience is diverse, including litigation and investigations in the fields of antitrust, construction, finance, mass tort, national security, and workplace security.

 Prior to joining the firm, Mr. Bayh worked as an associate at WilmerHale LLP in Washington, D.C., where he handled complex litigation and investigation matters.
 He previously served as a law clerk to Judge David F. Hamilton of the Seventh Circuit, and as a research assistant to former Indiana Congressman Lee H. Hamilton at the Woodrow Wilson International Center for Scholars.